JoseQuintas/hwgui/samples/Readme.txt

     Read the inline comments of this sample to get information of the reduced feature set.

     If sample program also ready for GTK:
-    For test with GTK create a locol copy of sample program in samples\gtk_samples,
+    For test with GTK create a local copy of sample program in samples\gtk_samples,
-    because here are the compile scripts.
+    also copy the *.hbp file with same prefix and modify:
+    1.) comment out the stop for LINUX:
+        # -stop={linux}
+    2.)
+Modify path to common hbc file:
+        ../hwgui.hbc to ../../hwgui.hbc
+    Compile with
+     hbmk2 <prefix>.hbp

     Some samples could not be compiled or are crashing, hope that we can fix the bugs if we have time, see remarks in "Purpose" column, marked with # sign (Test with MingW, recent Harbour Code snapshot).